Python-Test-Engineer/conf42-ai-agents/NOTES.md

 3. Autonomy - the LLM directs the flow of the app.

 Before we go into some code examples, we will refresh ourselves that a REST API a request is sending a payload of data to a server and then the server returns a response.
 This is a very simple example of a REST API.

+Again, this is to demystify and simplify any libraries we may import for convenience functions.

 Authentication takes place by passing some sort of token to the server, usually in the headers: